TAKE YOUR TIME WITH SLOW COFFEE

 Morning mindfulness practices can provide a mood boost, improved focus, improved productivity and lower levels of stress and anxiety later in the day.
 The process of making slow coffee is an excellent way to engage with the principles of mindfulness while getting a delicious cup of coffee at the end as well!

 Weigh your beans carefully and use a manual grinder, focusing on the slow revolutions of the handle, the sound of the coffee beans as they crumble into powder and the release of a beautifully rich aromatic smell.
-Focus on your breathing and acknowledge all of the sensations that waft into your consciousness.
+Focus on your breathing and acknowledge all the sensations that waft into your consciousness.

 For your main pour, slowly raise the spout above the brewer for 15 seconds to aerate the water, then lower for a further 15 seconds and continue to pour into the filter in a clockwise circular motion.
 Continue pouring until you reach 220 grams - the total main pouring process should take 45 seconds.

 The slow, meditative and ritualistic process of slow coffee provides a gentle lift to the start of your day - something relaxing to give your undivided attention to for several minutes.
 Not only that, but slow coffee enhances the delicate flavours of coffee in a way that espresso simple doesn’t.
 The process allows the richness of the aromas to radiate.
-Here is some of the nutty gritty detail if you want to try!

 These steps can vary based on your preferences but what we can say is that quality coffee makers are key however you like to drink your cup.
 At USTUDIO, we supply beautiful slow coffee makers with typical Japanese simplicity from lifestyle brands Kinto and Hasami Porcelain.
 Feel free to browse our collection today or pay a visit to our store located on Gloucester Road in Bristol.